-1. All Main Line Health employees and family members up to age 26 and regular members of their household, including but not limited to significant others and domestic partners, are eligible to use the Employee Assistance Program.
+- 1. All Main Line Health employees and family members up to age 26 and regular members of their household, including but not limited to significant others and domestic partners, are eligible to use the Employee Assistance Program. - 2.
+All previous employees are eligible to use the Employee Assistance Program until the end of the month of their termination date.